dongvng/utility/README.md

 ## Introduction

-utility library that makes your life esier
+utility library that makes your life easier

 ## Usage